amignan/rseismTLS/README.md

 What rseismTLS does:

-- Models the seismicity induced by fluid injection in the underground, using a simple statistical model;
+- Models the seismicity induced by fluid injection in the underground, based on the linear relationship between flow rate and seismicity rate;
-- Models the seismicity trailing effect (post-injection) based on a simple relaxation function;
+- Models the seismicity trailing effect (post-injection) based on an exponential relaxation function;
 - Forecasts future seismicity based on planned underground stimulation (COMING SOON);
 - Estimates the magnitude threshold above which stimulation must be stopped to respect a risk-based safety criterion (COMING SOON);
 - Computes the seismic risk for a point source based on the RISK-UE method and EMS98 scale (COMING LATER);